oktadev/okta-blog/_source/_posts/2021-05-19-spring-security-testing.md

 ```shell
 ./mvnw test
 ```

-**Note** if you see _MongoSocketReadException: Prematurely reached end of stream_ in the test logs, you can ignore that for now.
-It might be because the mongo testcontainer shuts down before the context.
+**NOTE:** If you see _MongoSocketReadException: Prematurely reached end of stream_ in the test logs, you can ignore that for now.
+It might be because the MongoDB Testcontainer shuts down before the context.

-# Testing a WebFlux Resource Server with `mockOpaqueToken()`
+## Test a WebFlux Resource Server with `mockOpaqueToken()`

 The OpaqueToken is validated remotely with a request to the authorization server.
 Create a reactive microservice with OpaqueToken authentication.